 Perfect for cooking with children

-After watching the enjoyment Daniel had last week when he was making Fairy Cakes with Jon, I decided that I wanted to get him more involved in the kitchen.
+After watching the enjoyment my eldest son had last week when he was making Fairy Cakes, I decided that I wanted to get him more involved in the kitchen.
 He clearly enjoys it, and it’s important to me that he knows his way around the kitchen so he’s able to fend for himself when he’s older.

 The simplicity of this recipe makes it perfect for making with your little ones.
 Simply put all of the ingredients in a bowl, stick your hands in and give it a good mix.
 The fact that you can get mucky bringing the dough together with your hands makes it all the more fun.

-- Baking parchment or a silicon baking sheet
+- Line a baking tray with a sheet of baking parchment or a silicon baking sheet.